Building a Slack Lunch Bot with Node.js and Cheerio

 • better formatting and error handling

-That eventually led to a rebuilt version of the project called PasiLunch, which I wrote about in a later post.
+That eventually led to a rebuilt version of the project called PasiLunch, with a fuller project page for the PasiLunch web app.

 The original LunchBot fetching daily menus and posting them to Slack.